 Residents are expected to conduct themselves in a professional manner at all times and to follow all relevant departmental and hospital policies and procedures.
 The following outlines the disciplinary action process as it relates to behavioral conduct, other professional issues, or the need for clinical remediation.
-Concern for the need of disciplinary action can be expressed to the RPD and/or Senior Manager of Pharmacy Services by any staff member, regardless of whether or not they are faculty of the residency program.
+Concern for the need of disciplinary action can be expressed to the RPD and/or pharmacy department manager by any staff member, regardless of whether or not they are faculty of the residency program.